glathoud/transfun/README.md

 *Merging loops for speed*

-transfun automatically merges consecutive loops into one loop, then generates fast code for that loop (similar to stream fusion in [Haskell](http://chrisdone.com/posts/stream-composability)).
+`transfun` automatically merges consecutive loops into one loop, then generates fast code for that loop (similar to stream fusion in [Haskell](http://chrisdone.com/posts/stream-composability)).

 *Extensibility*

-A domain-specific language is used to define map/filter/reduce.
-With this language, library users can define other transformations: sum, and, or...
+A domain-specific language is used to define `map/filter/reduce`.
+With this language, library users can define other transformations: `sum, and, or`...

 *For the hurried ones*